jadecobra/python_tdd_exercises/source/exception handling.rst

 *
   REFACTOR: make it better

-    We just created the same context 5 times, this is a good candidate for a rewrite. let us remove the duplication. since our ``self.assertRaises`` catches an `AttributeError <./AttributeError.rst>`_ in each case, we only need to state it once and place all the lines that raise the error underneath it.
+    We just created the same context 5 times, this is a good candidate for a rewrite.
+What if we remove the duplication. since our ``self.assertRaises`` catches an `AttributeError <./AttributeError.rst>`_ in each case, we only need to state it once and place all the lines that raise the error underneath it.

   .. code-block:: python